-Brain waves can be manupulated by using special frequencies called binaural beats.
+Brain waves can be manipulated by using special frequencies called binaural beats.

-This can be utilised to enable rapid change by inducing the correct brain waves and encoding subliminal messages that enter the sub-conscious more readily at those frequencies
+This can be utilized to enable rapid change by inducing the correct brain waves and encoding subliminal messages that enter the sub-conscious more readily at those frequencies

 Binaural beats were discovered in 1839 by a German experimenter, H. W. Dove.

 They rely on the human ability of the brain to detect a waveform, phase difference.

 When signals of two different frequencies are presented, one to each ear, the brain detects phase differences between these signals.